-In this groundbreaking collection, American Muslim women writers sweep aside stereotypes to share their real-life tales of flirting, dating, longing, and sex.
-Their stories show just how varied the search for love can be—from singles’ events and college flirtations to arranged marriages, all with a uniquely Muslim twist.
+In this groundbreaking collection, 25 American Muslim writers sweep aside stereotypes to share their search for love openly for the first time, showing just how varied the search for love can be — from singles events and online dating, to college flirtations and arranged marriages, all with a uniquely Muslim twist.

 These compelling stories of love and romance create an irresistible balance of heart-warming and tantalizing, always revealing and deeply relatable.

 Individually, the stories in Love, InshAllah will entertain, educate and perhaps shock you.
 Together, they are a tribute to the collective power of storytelling, inspiring and empowering women of all backgrounds to claim ownership of their bodies, desires and dreams.

 Love, Inshallah is an important book that America needs to embrace.
 It debunks many of the myths about Muslim-American women and their sexuality, which has been demonized, fetishized, and grotesquely misunderstood.
 Deep, funny, sad, revealing, and illuminating, this book will touch your brain, your heart, and perhaps several other organs.

 All the essays here are compelling and relatable to women of all walks of life.

 A beautiful collection that reminds us all not only of the diversity of the American Muslim community, but the universality of the human condition, especially when it comes to something as magical and complicated as love.

 Love, InshAllah [goes] to a place where few, if any, books have gone before.
 Lesbians, co-wives, converts to Islam, Shia, Sunni, black, brown and white: Every voice is unique.
 Collectively, they sing of strength, passion and love.
 One can’t help but to sit back and listen, captivated.